-Liquidity risk is the risk of losses due to a lack of liquidity.
+Liquidity risk is the risk of the Company's inability to realise investments and other assets in order to settle its financial obligations when they fall due.
 Liquidity risk has low materiality for the Company.
 One of the objectives of the investment risk policy of the Company is that the Company shall hold sufficient investment values and investment liquidity to ensure all liabilities are met as they fall due.
 To achieve this objective, the investment risk appetite permits only highly rated securities to be purchased.
 Risk limits and tolerances have been also set in respect of (i) asset-liability duration matching and (ii) availability of liquid assets.
 The Company considers that the composition of its investment assets in terms of their nature, duration and liquidity are appropriate in order to meet its obligations as they fall due.